EU Licensed4.8/5

 Before contrast-enhanced imaging

-Current UK guidelines recommend:
+Current UK guidelines advise:

 Alcohol and metformin warnings